PhilT/machines/README.md

 * `$conf.user` - The selected user settings
 * `$conf.machine` - Configuration for the selected machine

-Take a look at `template/config/*.yml` for more.
+Take a look at `template/*.yml` for more.

 Setting up the test Machines virtual machine
 -----------------------------------------------------------

 * Start your virtualization software (I use VirtualBox)
-  * Create a new VM with the name of `machinesvm` (used in the rake tasks and tests)
+  * Create a new VM.
+I name mine `machinesvm` (as it's used by the tests)
-  * Select Ubuntu or Ubuntu x64 as the OS (depending on your chosen image)
+  * Select Ubuntu or Ubuntu x64 as the OS (I mostly use x64 these days)
   * Go to Network and add a Bridged Adapter and a Host-only Adapter
   * Go to Storage, select the Empty CD, click the CD icon on the far right and find the image (in /tmp)
-  * I also turn off the Audio device
-* Start the VM, select Command line Install and follow the prompts
+* Start the VM, select Install and follow the prompts
 * Accept default hostname (this will be set later)
 * Enter 'user' for username and 'password' for the password
-* If desired apply the piix4_smbus error fix(A warning that appears on Ubuntu VMs when booting: May be fixed in 11.04)

-      sudo sh -c 'echo blacklist i2c_piix4 >> /etc/modprobe.d/blacklist.conf'

 * And add openssh

       sudo apt-get -y install openssh-server && ifconfig